MichaelTrestman/kubes4noobs/tut.md

 ## Learning Objectives:

-- understand what kubernetes is for
+- understand what kubernetes is for.
-- set up the tools on your machine and in the cloud Google's kubernetes engine
+- set up the tools for using kubernetes, on your machine and in Google cloud.
-- create your first kubernetes cluster and deploy a sample app
+- create your first kubernetes cluster and deploy a sample app.